codeship/screencast-storyboards/storyboards/django-github-appengine.md

 ![Deploy build started][screenshot-deploy-build-started]

-After the commands we already know from our first build, our application also gets deployed to AppEngine now.
+After the commands we already know from our first build, our application also gets deployed to App Engine now.

 ![Build Deployment][screenshot-build-deployment]